jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 ---

 ```
 ❗️This is a draft.
-I'd appreciate any and all feedback - feel free to send it to wherever you received this link at.
+I'd appreciate any and all feedback.

+Feel free to send it to wherever you received this link at.

 Thanks!
 ```

 My digital life in a nutshell: coming across content I don't have time to consume, finding time and getting overwhelmed with my scattered backlog, wishing the content in a different format, and being unable to find something again once I've consumed it.
 [Not retaining enough](https://andymatuschak.org/books/) is a valid problem but we'll tackle that one later.